meghana3M/Core-and--adv-Python-with-DSA/README.md

 # **Chapter - 4 : (Lists and tuples)**

-lists are containers to store set of values of any datatype
+lists are containers to store set of values of any datatype and is mutable

 fruits=['apple','banana',7,False]